geosoft1/tools/wiki/Home.md

 * At name write `github.com/githubuser/projectname`
 * Open `main.go` from this project.
 * Press `` ctrl+` ``
-* Use `github new`.
+* Use `tools/github new`.
 You will be asked for password twice.
 Now your project will magicaly became a repo on Github.
 * Use `git add filename` or simply `git add *` to add other files to your repo as you wish.
 * Use `git commit -m "-" -a` and `git push` to push files to Github.
-Note that first time you will need to use `git push origin master` but not if you use `github new` command.
+Note that first time you will need to use `git push origin master` but not if you use `tools/github new` command.
-* Use `github clone githubuser/project` to clone projects.
+* Use `tools/github clone githubuser/project` to clone projects.

 Remember that you can't remove a repository from Gopei.
 You must authenticate on Github for.